canjs/canjs/docs/can-guides/upgrade/using-codemods.md

 Using this CLI will get you about 85% of the way to having your codebase migrated; it’s not a complete solution for a seamless migration, but it will get you significantly closer than doing the migration by hand.
-Your own custom codemod transformations can also be used with this CLI.

 ## Install